Eberechi Eze: Senior

 In May 2021, Eze was called up to the senior England squad for the first time, as part of Gareth Southgate's 33-man provisional squad for UEFA Euro 2020, but on the same day was injured during a training session.

 In May 2023, Southgate again called Eze up to the England squad.
 He made his senior debut on 16 June, appearing as a 70th-minute substitute for James Maddison in a 4–0 UEFA Euro 2024 qualifying win against Malta.
 This appearance meant he could no longer represent Nigeria after this point.

 On 3 June 2024, in a pre-UEFA Euro 2024 friendly against Bosnia and Herzegovina, Eze made his first start for England, playing 63 minutes before being substituted for Jack Grealish.
 He was named in England's 26-man squad for the tournament on 6 June.
 On 20 June, he made his European Championship debut, coming on in the 69th minute of England's 1–1 draw against Denmark at Waldstadion in Frankfurt.
 He appeared as an 84th-minute substitute for Kobbie Mainoo in the round of 16 match against Slovakia on 30 June; in the first minute of extra time, his miscued shot went to Ivan Toney, who headed the ball towards Harry Kane for the winning goal.
 His third appearance of the tournament came on 6 July, when he came on in the 78th minute of England's quarter-final match against Switzerland, which England won 5–3 on penalties.

 On 24 March 2025, Eze scored his first international goal in a 3–0 2026 FIFA World Cup qualifying win over Latvia at Wembley Stadium.
 This made him the second Crystal Palace player to score for England, after Peter Taylor in 1976.

+On 22 May 2026, Eze was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Eze is a Christian.
+Eze is a Christian, and prayed for the hat-trick he scored in his first North London derby against Tottenham Hotspur.
 He is a cousin of American comedian Ego Nwodim, a former cast member on Saturday Night Live.
+He is also a cousin of British comedian Andrew Mensah.

 Eze is a keen chess player, having been taught the game by former Crystal Palace teammate Michael Olise; the two were frequently seen on Palace's social media channels playing against each other at the club's training ground.
 On 3 May 2025, he won PogChamps 6, an online amateur chess tournament organized by Chess.com, defeating gymnast Stephen Nedoroscik and YouTuber Sapnap along the way and earning a prize of $20,000.